Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 Having said this, though, there is a wealth of technical literature contrasting tubes against semiconductors for audio power amplifier use, especially in the area of distortion analysis.
 More than a few competent electrical engineers prefer tube amplifier designs over transistors, and are able to produce experimental evidence in support of their choice.
 The primary difficulty in quantifying audio system performance is the uncertain response of human hearing. _All_ amplifiers distort their input signal to some degree, especially when overloaded, so the question is which type of amplifier design distorts the least.
 However, since human hearing is very nonlinear, people do not interpret all types of acoustic distortion equally, and so some amplifiers will sound \"better\" than others even if a quantitative distortion analysis with electronic instruments indicates similar distortion levels.
 To determine what type of audio amplifier will distort a musical signal \"the least,\" we must regard the human ear and brain as part of the whole acoustical system.
 Since no complete model yet exists for human auditory response, objective assessment is difficult at best.
 However, some research indicates that the characteristic distortion of tube amplifier circuits (especially when overloaded) is less objectionable than distortion produced by transistors.

 Tubes also possess the distinct advantage of low \"drift\" over a wide range of operating conditions.
-Unlike semiconductor components, whose barrier voltages, β ratios, bulk resistances, and junction capacitances may change substantially with changes in device temperature and/or other operating conditions, the fundamental characteristics of a vacuum tube remain nearly constant over a wide range in operating conditions, because those characteristics are determined primarily by the physical dimensions of the tube\'s structural elements (cathode, grid(s), and plate) rather than the interactions of subatomic particles in a crystalline lattice.
+Unlike semiconductor components, whose barrier voltages, β ratios, bulk resistances, and junction capacitances may change substantially with changes in device temperature and/or other operating conditions, the fundamental characteristics of a vacuum tube remain nearly constant over a wide range in operating conditions, because those characteristics are determined primarily by the physical dimensions of the tube's structural elements (cathode, grid(s), and plate) rather than the interactions of subatomic particles in a crystalline lattice.

 This is one of the major reasons solid-state amplifier designers typically engineer their circuits to maximize power-efficiency even when it compromises distortion performance, because a power-inefficient amplifier dissipates a lot of energy in the form of waste heat, and transistor characteristics tend to change substantially with temperature.
 Temperature-induced \"drift\" makes it difficult to stabilize \"Q\" points and other important performance-related measures in an amplifier circuit.
 Unfortunately, power efficiency and low distortion seem to be mutually exclusive design goals.